justicezyx/everywhere/README.md

 ## TODO

 * Shell script to automate the build, deploy on local Kind cluster.
-* [Chris] Have a dedicated agent on K8s cluster to accept application deployment requests.
-  * The development process during the development of k8s applications.
+[DONE]
 * Continue on the service automation direction.
 For now.
   * Create service object.
   * Start auto-scaling.
 * Take a look at Operator framework.

+### Long term

+* [Chris] Have a dedicated agent on K8s cluster to accept application deployment requests.
+  * The development process during the development of k8s applications.

 ## Discussion